ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - The amount of pleasure that you can give is directly proportional to the amount of pleasure that you can receive.<br>

+- La true value of a pen is not about its brand name; it is about the one who uses it.<br>